Coconut Grove Playhouse: Change in artistic director

-In 1982, actor-director José Ferrer was named Artistic Director, and under his supervision the Playhouse gained a reputation as one of the nation's leading theatres.
+In 1982, actor-director José Ferrer was named artistic director, and under his supervision the Playhouse gained a reputation as one of the nation's leading theatres.
 In 1985, Arnold Mittelman was selected after a national search to succeed Mr. Ferrer.
 Among the productions that premiered here prior to a Broadway opening are Neil Simon’s The Sunshine Boys, starring Jack Klugman and Tony Randall, and Urban Cowboy.
 Sherry Glaser’s Family Secrets moved to off-Broadway and became its longest running one-woman show.
 The Playhouse presented the world premiere of Fame: The Musical, which went on to great success in Baltimore, Philadelphia, and London’s West End, and mounted a revival of Death of a Salesman, starring Hal Holbrook and Elizabeth Franz, prior to a national tour.
 The theatre now has two stages, the 1700-seat proscenium Mainstage Theater and the intimate 100-seat Encore Room Theater.

-In-School Touring Program

 The Playhouse provided a broad range of programs for all ages, including the In-School Touring Program, which presented plays aimed at students in grades six through twelve, Lizard Lessons, original plays with music for kindergarten through third grade, a Summer Theater Camp for teens, and Theater Stages, which teaches acting techniques, playwriting, costume and scenery design, and improvisation to children, teens, and adult performers.

-Other uses

 On November 22, 1996, Late Show with David Letterman originated from the theater.
 It was the last episode of the show not to originate from New York.

-Closing and acquisition by Miami-Dade County
+Closing and future

-The Coconut Grove Playhouse closed in 2006 due to an accumulated debt, which many believed was due to the high operating costs of running the large 1,130-seat theatre.
+The Coconut Grove Playhouse closed in 2006.
 The theatre remains closed to this date.
 In January 2014, however, Miami-Dade County received permission from the State of Florida to take over the building.